dataprofessor/streamlit-custom-theme/README.md

 # Theming with config.toml

-`config.toml` is a configuration file stored in the same folder as the app in `.streamlit`.
+We can customize the theme by adjusting parameters in `config.toml`, which is a configuration file stored in the same folder as the app in the `.streamlit` folder.

 ## Demo app